 - 10.1.1.1 The yearly tuition covers all educational expenses, recreational, library, insurance, computer, and lab activities.
 It does not cover the cost of clinical electives taken inside or outside the country.
-It includes the placement fee at Belfast Health and Social Care Trust. - 10.1.1.2 Tuition charges are due and payable in full at the specified deadlines of each academic term as per the Schedule of Tuition and Fees.
-The final responsibility for payment of tuition and fees charged rests with the individual student and their sponsors. - 10.1.1.3 Students facing financial hardship could ask the Department of Student Services and Registration to reschedule payments on an exceptional basis. - 10.1.1.4 Students with external scholarship for tuition charges must provide written confirmation of the scholarship as specified in the Schedule of Tuition and Fees before the payment deadline.
-Sponsored students who do not submit the required confirmation of sponsorship and continue in enrollment will assume personal responsibility for all tuition charges and applicable fees. - 10.1.1.5 Students who fail to pay all applicable tuition charges by the established payment deadline(s) or who are late in paying their fees may be subject to denial of academic services or cancellation of current and/or future registration. - 10.1.1.6 Unless otherwise specified, fees are due and payable within 15 days of the invoice date. - 10.1.1.7 Payments of tuition and fees may be made by means specified in the published Schedule of Tuition and Fees, and notification of tuition and fee charges by the Finance Department via the student's university email address constitutes official notice of financial liability.
+It includes the placement fee at Belfast Health and Social Care Trust. - 10.1.1.2 Students are responsible for expenses related to tickets, accommodation, UK student visa and NHS health surcharge which approximates to AED 23,000. - 10.1.1.3 Tuition charges are due and payable in full at the specified deadlines of each academic term as per the Schedule of Tuition and Fees.
+The final responsibility for payment of tuition and fees charged rests with the individual student and their sponsors. - 10.1.1.4 Students facing financial hardship could ask the Department of Student Services and Registration to reschedule payments on an exceptional basis. - 10.1.1.5 Students with external scholarship for tuition charges must provide written confirmation of the scholarship as specified in the Schedule of Tuition and Fees before the payment deadline.
+Sponsored students who do not submit the required confirmation of sponsorship and continue in enrollment will assume personal responsibility for all tuition charges and applicable fees. - 10.1.1.6 Students who fail to pay all applicable tuition charges by the established payment deadline(s) or who are late in paying their fees may be subject to denial of academic services or cancellation of current and/or future registration. - 10.1.1.7 Unless otherwise specified, fees are due and payable within 15 days of the invoice date - 10.1.1.8 Payments of tuition and fees may be made by means specified in the published Schedule of Tuition and Fees, and notification of tuition and fee charges by the Finance Department via the student's university email address constitutes official notice of financial liability.